-There are myriad influences for composition, mostly from paintings, but chiefly David Hockney’s painting, A Bigger Splash.
-Though divergent in this image are the absence of California luxury or any exotic reference at all.
+The artist has myriad influences for composition, mostly from paintings, but chiefly David Hockney’s painting, A Bigger Splash.
+However, this image diverges in the absence of California luxury or any exotic reference.
 The feelings of abundance and well-being are conveyed through the clarity and intensity of the color rather than the trappings of physical possessions portrayed in Hockney’s painting.

 If you seek a large-scale nude photograph, with similar colors, try this contemporary nude art.